Electrophysiology Features Benefits

 - AFib Ablation Registry™

 - IMPACT Registry® (for pediatrics)

-In addition to the noted NCDR registries, AHA GWTG Heart Failure and Atrial Fibrillation registries and hospital quality committee approved facility specific dashboards are acceptable data sources for EP v1 accreditation.
+In addition to the noted NCDR registries, other nationally-recognized data registries and hospital quality committee approved, facility-specific dashboards are acceptable data sources for EP v1 accreditation.
 EP accreditation links process improvement to patient outcomes and promotes consistent processes across the care continuum.

 The Essential Components of Electrophysiology Accreditation

 Governance: Optimization of the organizational platform to align dedicated personnel, operational program model, staff education, and service alignment.